Active ingredient

 Please also read the Patient Leaflet that comes with the RoActemra syringe for the most important information you need to know about the medicine.
 It is important to remain under your healthcare provider's care while using RoActemra.

 Keep the RoActemra syringe and all medicines out of the sight and reach of children.
-Always store the syringe in a refrigerator at a temperature of 2 - 8°C. Protect the syringe from freezing and from light.
-Keep the pre-filled syringes in the outer carton to protect it from light and keep them dry.
+Always store the syringe in a refrigerator at a temperature of 2°C - 8°C. Once removed from the refrigerator, the pre-filled syringe can be stored up to 2 weeks at or below 30°C. The prefilled syringe must always be kept in the carton.
+Protect the syringe from freezing and from light.
+Keep the syringes dry.

 You will need the following to give your injection: